-A picture tells a thousand words, right?
-Perfect, let's use a picture.
-Instead of writing what market conditions were like, what mistakes were made, what we did well and what new strategy ideas we had, take a screenshot of the trading day with some typed annotations on it.
+A picture tells a thousand words.
+Instead of writing about market conditions, mistakes, what went well, and new strategy ideas, take a screenshot of the trading day with some typed annotations on it.

-Most traders mark up their charts throughout the day anyway, drawing lines and marking indicator levels which help determine the trend and find possible reversal/target points.
+Most traders mark up their charts throughout the day, drawing lines and marking indicator levels that help them determine the trend and find possible reversal or target points.
 The chart shows the exact market conditions being traded.
-Our intraday analysis (via lines and indicators) shows how we were perceiving the market that day...something words in a trading journal could never describe as well.
+Intraday analyses can show your perception of the market that day—something that words in a trading journal never could describe as well.

-A picture is an easy way to keep a trading journal but to make it useful when you look back at it (for review, so you can improve your trading) you need to include certain things.
+A picture is an easy way to keep a trading journal, but you must include certain things to make it useful when you look back at it for review.

-Here are the basic guidelines for marking up your charts to make them useful for future reference.
+These basic guidelines for marking up your charts will make them useful for future reference.

 - Mark your start time with a vertical line or text note on the chart.
-This lets you know if you started trading early or late, and/or why you may have missed some trade signals earlier in the day.
+It lets you know whether you started trading early or late, and why you may have missed some trade signals earlier in the day.

 - Write down the times of major economic events you will be stepping aside for.
 When that time comes around, make a note again that you weren't trading because of news.

-- Make text notes throughout the day about tendencies you notice, and comments on market conditions.
+- Throughout the day, make text notes about tendencies and market conditions you notice.
 If you make an error, make a note of it.
 If you miss a trade, make a note of it.

-- Keeping as many trendlines and drawings on your chart as possible (assuming they don't distract you).
-They help to show your future self how you were seeing the market in real time at any given moment.
-See 5 Things that Simply Trading and Reduce Clutter.
+- Keep as many trendlines and drawings on your chart as possible, assuming they don't distract you.
+They will help to show your future self how you were seeing the market in real time at any given moment.

 - Mark when you stop trading for the day with a vertical line or text note.

-- Type how many trades you made, how many winners and the total profit for winning trades, how many losers and the total loss for losing trades, and the net result (total profit minus total losses).
-Ideally, avoid using dollars.
-Instead, use pips for forex, cents for stocks or ticks/points for futures.
-For example, if trading the ES Futures contract, instead of saying 4 winners $400 - 4 losers $200 = Net +$200, say 4 winners 8 points - 4 losers 4 points = Net +4 points.
-Dollar figures fluctuate based on position size, whereas points/pips/cents can be compared over time regardless of position size.
+- Type how many trades you made, how many were winners, the total profit for winning trades, how many were losers, the total loss for losing trades, and the net result.
+Avoid using dollars, which fluctuate based on position size.
+Instead, use pips for forex, cents for stocks, or ticks/points for futures.
+For example, if trading the ES Futures contract, instead of writing, "4 winners, $400; 4 losers, $200 = net +$200," write, "4 winners, 8 points; 4 losers, 4 points = net +4 points."

-At the end of the trading day take a screenshot of your chart (click on the chart, and hit Alt+PrtSc).
-Then paste into a photo editor (can be a free one like Paint, Irfanview, or Gimp.
-Save.
-It should include all the information above, without being too squished--you still want to be able to see everything that went on.
-If you can't see everything on one chart, take two or three shots and save them separately.
+At the end of the trading day, take a screenshot of your chart, and paste it into a photo editor.
+It should include all of the information above.
+If you can't see everything on one chart, take two or three shots, and save them separately.

-At the end of each week and month go back and see what you did, notice common problems, and spot your strengths.
-These observations can help you exploit your strengths and highlight what areas you need to work on.
+At the end of each week and month, go back and see what you did, notice common problems, and spot your strengths.
+These observations can help you exploit your strengths and highlight the areas you need to work on.